Leslie’s (NASDAQ:LESL) Given New $30.00 Price Target at The Goldman Sachs Group

-Leslie’s (NASDAQ:LESL) had its target price raised by The Goldman Sachs Group from $22.00 to $30.00 in a report issued on Friday, Price Targets.com reports.
-The brokerage currently has a neutral rating on the stock.
+Leslie’s (NASDAQ:LESL) had its price objective hoisted by The Goldman Sachs Group from $22.00 to $30.00 in a research note released on Thursday, Benzinga reports.
+The Goldman Sachs Group currently has a neutral rating on the stock.

-Several other equities analysts have also recently issued reports on LESL.
-Piper Sandler boosted their price objective on shares of Leslie’s from $33.00 to $38.00 and gave the company an overweight rating in a research note on Thursday.
-Berenberg Bank started coverage on shares of Leslie’s in a report on Wednesday, February 10th.
-They set a hold rating and a $27.00 price objective on the stock.
-Telsey Advisory Group increased their target price on shares of Leslie’s from $35.00 to $38.00 and gave the stock an outperform rating in a research report on Thursday.
-Morgan Stanley increased their target price on Leslie’s from $24.00 to $30.00 and gave the company an equal weight rating in a research note on Friday.
-Finally, Zacks Investment Research cut Leslie’s from a buy rating to a hold rating in a research note on Wednesday.
-Six research analysts have rated the stock with a hold rating and seven have given a buy rating to the company.
-The company presently has an average rating of Buy and a consensus price target of $31.00.
+Other equities analysts have also recently issued research reports about the company.
+Guggenheim upgraded Leslie’s from a neutral rating to a buy rating and set a $25.00 price target for the company in a report on Tuesday, March 9th.
+Berenberg Bank started coverage on Leslie’s in a report on Wednesday, February 10th.
+They issued a hold rating and a $27.00 target price for the company.
+Morgan Stanley lifted their target price on Leslie’s from $24.00 to $30.00 and gave the stock an equal weight rating in a report on Friday, May 7th.
+Piper Sandler lifted their target price on Leslie’s from $33.00 to $38.00 and gave the stock an overweight rating in a report on Thursday, May 6th.
+Finally, Loop Capital lifted their target price on Leslie’s from $28.00 to $31.00 and gave the stock a hold rating in a report on Thursday, May 6th.
+They noted that the move was a valuation call.
+Six equities research analysts have rated the stock with a hold rating and seven have issued a buy rating to the company.
+Leslie’s presently has a consensus rating of Buy and a consensus price target of $31.00.

 Leslie’s Company Profile